Foester/screenrecorderextension/README.md

 # License

-The Screen Recorder Chrome Extension is open-source and licensed under the MIT License.
+The Screen Recorder Chrome Extension is open-source and licensed under the AGPL-3.0 license.
 Feel free to contribute, modify, and use the extension as per the license terms.